DHI/mikeio/docs/pfs.md

 >>> pfs = mikeio.read_pfs("concat.mzt")
 ```

+### PfsDocument

-The targets can be accessed by their name (as properties), like this:
+The `PfsDocument` is the MIKE IO equivalent to a PFS file.
+Its targets can be accessed by their name (as properties), like this:

 ```python
 >>> pfs.txconc